 Chopped-off heads, prisoners of hell, ghouls, owl beasts, gruesome women, sharp-toothed vaginas and other monstrous orifices, impish denizens of the earth -- many of Lee's paintings are doorways, openings into a nether world of folkloric fears and trippy fantasies.
 It's a world where stolen babies are taken to and married off to goblin kings, where men are emasculated by fat-assed spectral hags.

 Lee loves to sing to his audience.
 First, it was the Troggs’ Wild Thing, now it's Bowie's Heroes.
 Isn't fitting then that David Bowie played a goblin king himself?
 It isn't far-fetched to connect the dancing first punk of the Philippines to a spinner of hair-raising, spine-tingling tales.
 Afterall in some of his paintings, there's a sound system, boom box, or speaker.
 It’s a kind of signature for Lee the pied piper; an albularyo, Lola Basyang, and rakista rolled into one, leading us while a tune plays off to a land of perpetual twilight.

-Romeo Lee is one of those unique artists who has a following for his art and even more so for his persona.
-A punk, performer, concert promoter, mountaineer, assistant PE teacher, and music connoisseur, Lee has been a leading and vibrant fixture of the Philippine art scene for the last 20 years.
-He has had several solo exhibitions in the Philippines and abroad.
-It could also be argued that he was the face of the Bastards of Misrepresentation, a group of contemporary artists whose shows were curated by Manuel Ocampo.
+Romeo Lee is a legendary Filipino contemporary artist who is also known as a music connoisseur, performer, concert promoter, mountaineer, assistant PE teacher, and an all around punk.
+Lee has been a leading and vibrant fixture of the Philippine art scene for the last 20 years.
+He has had numerous solo exhibitions in the Philippines and abroad.
+He was also considered to be one of the faces of the Bastards of Misrepresentation, a group of contemporary artists whose shows were curated by the renowned Manuel Ocampo.